made-ml-in-prod-2022/Aer-bit/online_inference/README.md

 and the number of packages that are used to build the image.
 I have created 3 docker images (image1, image2 and image3) and pushed them to a remote repository: https://hub.docker.com/r/aershov3/ml_prod/tags.
 The first one (image1) was created by copying everything from the current directory to the image file (COPY . .). image2 was created by only copying modules that are used during inference.
 As a result, the compressed image size was reduced by approximately 300 MB.
 Finally, I reduced the number of packages to the required minimum in requirements.txt file  and rebuilt the image (image3).
 This resulted in further 100 MB decrease in image size.
+Finally, using Python3.6:slim-stretch as a base image enabled further decrease of the image size down to 980 MB.